Zossen: Underground military bunkers

+Soviet occupation and military base

-After World War II the area became the site of a Soviet military camp in East Germany known as "Little Moscow" or the "Forbidden City", the largest outside Russia, housing as many as 75,000 Soviet men, women and children with daily trains going to Moscow, until Soviet troops pulled out in August 1994.
-Since then it has returned to civilian use as the Wünsdorf-Waldstadt book town (founded in 1998), although much of it lies abandoned with evidence of Soviet occupation clearly visible.
-By late 2019, roughly 1,700 apartments were made from the old barracks, with another 700 planned for subsequent years.
+After World War II, the area became the site of a Soviet military base in East Germany known as the "House of Officers" or "Lenin City", the largest outside Russia, accommodating up to 75,000 Soviet men, women, and children with daily trains to Moscow.
+Soviet troops remained until their withdrawal following the German reunification in August 1994.
+Since then, the area has returned to civilian use as the Wünsdorf-Waldstadt book and bunker town, founded in 1998.
+Although much of it lies abandoned, evidence of Soviet occupation remains visible.
+By late 2019, roughly 1,700 apartments had been converted from the old barracks, with another 700 planned for subsequent years.

-A 2017 news report indicates that at the peak, the camp was home to some 75,000 Soviet persons; stores, schools and leisure centres were available to them.
-After the camp was abandoned, the authorities found "98,300 rounds of ammunition, 47,000 pieces of ordnance, 29.3 tonnes of munitions and rubbish, including chemicals ... houses were full of domestic appliances".
+A 2017 news report indicates that, at its peak, the military base was home to approximately 75,000 Soviet people, with access to stores, schools, and leisure centres.
+After the base was abandoned, authorities discovered "98,300 rounds of ammunition, 47,000 pieces of ordnance, 29.3 tonnes of munitions and rubbish, including chemicals... houses were full of domestic appliances".

-While new uses have not been found for the installations and bunkers of the unmodified areas of the military camp, they are somewhat maintained and there are various guided tours, exhibits and events.
+While new uses have not been found for the installations and bunkers of the unmodified areas of the military base, they are somewhat maintained, and there are various guided tours, exhibits, and events.
 Some parts remain off-limits.